-- 1.2.1 Zone L is located within the proposed Beaulieu development which is approximately 4km to the north-east of Chelmsford (Fig. 1).
-The development Site encompasses an area of high ground surrounded on three sides by river valleys.
+- 1.2.1 Zone C is located within the Beaulieu development Site which is approximately 4km to the north-east of Chelmsford (centred on TL 7242 1018; Fig. 1), and is bounded to the west by Essex Regiment Way.
+The Site encompasses an area of high ground surrounded on three sides by river valleys.
 To the west and south is the River Chelmer, and to the east is Boreham Brook.
 North of the Site the ground rises towards the village of Terling.
 From the southern part of the Site there are views south towards the Chelmer Valley and Danbury Hill. - 1.2.2 The superficial geology consists of boulder clay of the Lowestoft Till formation underlain by London Clays.
 To the south of the area lay a mixture of head deposits and sand and gravels (British Geological Survey).